BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 Local Gov't Code 176.003(a)–(a-1)

-A person who is both a local government officer and a vendor of a local governmental entity is required to file a vendor questionnaire if the person enters or seeks to enter into a contract with the local governmental entity; or is an agent of a person who enters or seeks to enter into a contract with the local governmental entity.
+A person who is both a local government officer and a vendor of a district is required to file the required vendor questionnaire only if the person enters or seeks to enter into a contract with the district or is an agent of a person who enters or seeks to enter into a contract with the district.
 [See CHE] Local Gov't Code 176.006(e)

 "Agent" means a third party who undertakes to transact some business or manage some affair for another person by the authority or on account of the other person.
 The term includes an employee.
 Local Gov't Code 176.001(1)